-The pilot is responsible for reporting all required information to the Operator/FFA in a timely manner.
-This will usually be accomplished by way of cell phone or two-way pager.
-These reports will generally be made prior to each take-off, upon each landing or should an event necessitate a change to the flight path, destination, estimated time of arrival (ETA) or aircraft status.
+Pilot - The pilot is responsible for reporting all required information to the Operator/FFA in a timely manner.
+This will usually be accomplished by way of cell phone, two-way pagers etc. These reports will generally be made prior to each take-off, upon each landing or should an event necessitate a change to the flight path, destination, estimated time of arrival (ETA) or aircraft status.

-.
-Recommended Procedures for Pilot/Observer:
+Recommend Procedures for Pilot/Observer -

-• Contact FFA with request to utilize Automated Flight Following (AFF) via satellite or Positive / Manual Flight Following (preferably via phone or email prior to flight).
+- 1. Contact FFA with request to utilize Automated Flight Following (AFF) via satellite or Positive / Manual Flight Following (preferably via phone or email prior to flight). - 2.
+Provide FFA with appropriate flight information.
+(See below)

-- Provide FFA with appropriate flight information (see 1.2 below) - If AFF satellite availability is lost at the FFA office, or the signal is lost during the flight, flight following will revert to 30(?) minute radio check-in procedures.
+Note: If AFF satellite availability is lost at the FFA office, or the signal is lost during the flight, flight following will revert to 30 minute radio check-in procedures.

-C. Flight Following Administrator (FFA)

-The FFA will log all calls from the pilots as they are received and maintain the log in a timely and accurate way such that the location and status of each flight is available to the operator.
+Flight Following Administrator (FFA) - The FFA will log all calls from the pilots as they are received and maintain the log in a timely and accurate way such that the location and status of each flight is available to the operator.
 The FFA will also have a method of alerting them if an ETA is exceeded should they become distracted by other duties.